holuspokus/homebridge-pioneer-avr-2025/README.md

 * Use the iOS Remote's "Play/Pause" button to toggle between EXTENDED STEREO and PRO LOGIC 2 MOVIE modes
 * Automatic input discovery

-> The plugin is designed to function seamlessly out of the box—just install and start using it!
+> The plugin is designed to function seamlessly out of the box — just install and start using it!

 <br>

-> **Migration Note**: If upgrading from the homebridge-pioneer-avr plugin to homebridge-pioneer-avr-2025, it is recommended to remove the old plugin and delete any existing accessories within the Homebridge settings or reset Homebridge entirely.
+> **Migration Note**: If upgrading from the `homebridge-pioneer-avr` plugin to `homebridge-pioneer-avr-2025`, it is recommended to remove the old plugin and delete any existing accessories within the Homebridge settings or reset Homebridge entirely.
 Additionally, rebooting iOS devices is advisable for a smooth transition.

 <br>